ostackdoc/ostackdoc-docs/docs/overview.md

 !!!
 Note
     At the moment of writing this guid, the openstacl-ansible playbook deployment on CentOS 7.x and openSUSE Leap 42.x is **experimental**.
 We highly recommend using Ubuntu in your production deployment.

+### CPU Recommendation

+* Compute hosts should have multicore processors with [hardware-assisted virtualization extensions](https://en.wikipedia.org/wiki/Hardware-assisted_virtualization).
+These extensions provide a significant performance boost and improve security in virtualized environments.

+* Infrastructure (control plane) hosts should have multicore processors for best performance.
+Some services, such as MySQL, benefit from additional CPU cores and other technologies, such as [Hyper-threading](https://en.wikipedia.org/wiki/Hyper-threading).